youliangtan/oxe_contrib/README.md

 Example dataset: https://huggingface.co/datasets/youliangtan/bridge_dataset

-### 3. Run verification script and plot the dataset
+### Step 3: Run verification script and plot the dataset

 **Verfify remote dataset**
 ```bash
 python scripts/verify_oxe.py https://huggingface.co/datasets/youliangtan/bridge_dataset
 ```

-This script will verify if the dataset is in the correct form of RLDS format, with sufficient metadata and correct licensing information.
+*This script will verify if the dataset is in the correct form of RLDS format, with sufficient metadata and correct licensing information.*

 **Generate stats for the dataset**
 ```bash